-Energy and Environment is an interdisciplinary journal inviting energy policy analysts, natural scientists and engineers, as well as lawyers and economists to contribute to mutual understanding and learning, believing that better communication between experts will enhance the quality of policy, advance social well-being and help to reduce conflict.
+Energy & Environment is an interdisciplinary journal inviting energy policy analysts, natural scientists and engineers, as well as lawyers and economists to contribute to mutual understanding and learning, believing that better communication between experts will enhance the quality of policy, advance social well-being and help to reduce conflict.
 The journal encourages dialogue between the social sciences as energy demand and supply are observed and analysed with reference to politics of policy-making and implementation.
 The rapidly evolving social and environmental impacts of energy supply, transport, production and use at all levels require contribution from many disciplines if policy is to be effective.
-In particular E and E invite contributions from the study of policy delivery, ultimately more important than policy formation.
+In particular E & E invite contributions from the study of policy delivery, ultimately more important than policy formation.
 The geopolitics of energy are also important, as are the impacts of environmental regulations and advancing technologies on national and local politics, and even global energy politics.
-Energy and Environment is a forum for constructive, professional information sharing, as well as debate across disciplines and professions, including the financial sector.
+Energy & Environment is a forum for constructive, professional information sharing, as well as debate across disciplines and professions, including the financial sector.
 Mathematical articles are outside the scope of Energy & Environment.
 The broader policy implications of submitted research should be addressed and environmental implications, not just emission quantities, be discussed with reference to scientific assumptions.
 This applies especially to technical papers based on arguments suggested by other disciplines, funding bodies or directly by policy-makers.

 |Richard S. Courtney||Cornwall, UK|

 |Wolfgang Eichhammer||Utrecht University, Copernicus Institute of Sustainable Development, Netherlands|